insanum/gcalcli/docs/README.md

 gcalcli is a Python application that allows you to access your Google Calendar(s) from a command line.
-It's easy to get your agenda, search for events, add new events, delete events, edit events, and even import those annoying ICS/vCal invites from Microsoft Exchange and/or other sources.
+It's easy to get your agenda, search for events, add new events, delete events, edit events, see recently updated events, and even import those annoying ICS/vCal invites from Microsoft Exchange and/or other sources.
 Additionally, gcalcli can be used as a reminder service and execute any application you want when an event is coming up.

 gcalcli uses the [Google Calendar API version 3](https://developers.google.com/google-apps/calendar/).